140am/.vim/README.md

 ### .vim/helper_function.vim
 Useful helper functions i found online used in various places.

+### ftplugin/
+Any language/file specific settings can be found in the ftplugin/ directory.

+### Custom Settings
 If you wish to set custom settings create the file `~/.vimrc.custom`.

 ## Credit

 Most of the plugins I choosed to use I found via the great [vimrc](https://github.com/amix/vimrc) by @amix and the [gist](https://gist.github.com/cridenour/74e7635275331d5afa6b) by @cridenour.
 Thank you!